 - PARK2 (parkin)

 It’s rare for Parkinson’s disease to be passed down from parent to child.
 Most cases of Parkinson’s aren’t hereditary.
-However, people who get early-onset Parkinson’s disease are more likely to have inherited it.
+But people who get early-onset Parkinson’s disease are more likely to have inherited it.

-Having a family history of Parkinson’s disease may increase the risk that you will get it.
-Having a first-degree family member with Parkinson’s raises the risk to 3 percent.
+Having a family history of Parkinson’s disease may increase the risk that you’ll get it.
 This means that having a parent or sibling with Parkinson’s slightly increases the risk.

 In most cases, the cause of Parkinson’s disease remains unknown.
-However, researchers have identified multiple risk factors that can increase your chances of getting this disease.
+But researchers have identified multiple risk factors that can increase your chances of getting this disease.

 Risk factors for Parkinson’s disease include: